A note from veterinarian Christianne Schelling:

-This isn't exactly a revelation, since you probably have the evidence everywhere — in the tattered corners of your sofa, the shredded drapes, your frayed nerves.
-Though Kitty's natural propensity for scratching may not be big news, it is a fact that you'll need to take into account if you're to make any headway in winning the battle to keep her from scratching in places you consider undesirable.
+This isn't exactly a revelation, since you probably have the evidence everywhere — in the tattered corners of your sofa, the shredded drapes, and your frayed nerves.
+Though your kitty's natural propensity for scratching may not be big news, it is a fact that you'll need to take into account if you're going to make any headway in winning the battle to keep her from scratching in places you consider undesirable.

 What you can do is stop her from scratching those items you value and want to keep in their relatively pristine state.

 You can't make a cat do anything she doesn't want to do.
 Get clear on that.
-And getting her to stop something she enjoys is just about as difficult.
-Therefore you have to think smart and re-channel her desires.
+And getting her to stop doing something she enjoys is just about as difficult.
+Therefore, you have to think smart and re-channel her desires.

 Cats don't understand physical punishment.
 In addition to it being wrong to hit your cat, punishment simply doesn't work and is likely to make your situation worse.
-Clever though Kitty is about many things, she won't understand that you're punishing her for scratching the couch.
-She will only compute that sometimes when you catch her she is treated badly.
+Clever though your kitty is about many things, she won't understand that you're punishing her for scratching the couch.
+She will only compute that sometimes she is treated badly.
 This may make her insecure and stimulate her to scratch more or develop other undesirable behavior problems.

 Cats have excellent memories and hold serious grudges.